 4. Interstellar (2014)

-Not as clinical as ‘Gravity’ or as gloriously ambiguous as ‘2001: A Space Odyssey’, Interstellar is at least as ambitious as both of them, if not more so.
+It may not be as clinical as ‘Gravity’ or as philosophically deep as ‘2001: A Space Odyssey’ but ‘Interstellar’ is at least as ambitious as both of them, if not more so.
 Replete with some of the best images you would have ever seen on-screen, ‘Interstellar’ is visually breathtaking and technologically awe-inspiring.
-At the same time, ‘Interstellar’ is also dense with ideas like black holes, wormholes, the theory of relativity, 5th dimension and warping of space and time, but ultimately it is an emotional story of a father trying to reunite with his daughter in the face of insurmountable odds.
+The film is also dense with ideas like black holes, wormholes, the theory of relativity, 5th dimension and warping of space and time, but ultimately it is an emotional story of a father trying to reunite with his daughter in the face of insurmountable odds.

 Read More: Best Home Invasion Movies of All Time